motlin/animal-kingdom/prompt.md

 -   **Typography:** Use a clean, elegant font with very subtle serifs that matches the text style in the logo (e.g., "Merriweather").

+-   **Setup Screen:**

+    -   Allow players to optionally enter custom names.
+If no name is entered, default to "Player 1", "Player 2", etc.

+    -   Preserve player name and animal selections when changing the number of players.

 -   **UI Elements:**

     -   Display all animals on screen with their animal name prominently (large, bold) and player name smaller below it.